sven-hash/docs/versioned_docs/version-stable/run-nym-nodes/nodes/requester.md

 [Service]
+User=nym # replace this with whatever user you wish LimitNOFILE=65536
+# remember to add the `--enable-statistics` flag if running as part of a service grant and check the path to your nym-network-requester binary
-User=nym # replace this with whatever user you wish LimitNOFILE=65536 ExecStart=/home/nym/nym-network-requester # remember to check the path to your nym-network-requester binary KillSignal=SIGINT
+ExecStart=/home/nym/nym-network-requester # remember to check the path to your nym-network-requester binary KillSignal=SIGINT
 Restart=on-failure